will3/layouts/README.md

 	.install()
 ```

-Will add the two labels to parent, and stack them horizontally, like flexbox rows
+... will add the two labels to parent, and stack them horizontally, similar to flexbox rows

 To uninstall / animate, simply keep the reference of the LayoutBuilder object: